 Whilst the city of Lincoln is small (read: walkable), it is steeped in history.
 ‘Lindum’ was one of the largest settlements in Britain during the Roman times.
 The castle was built shortly after the Norman conquest by William the Conqueror and the gothic cathedral’s construction dates back to 1072.

 I’m very proud to say that I moved to Lincoln back in 2002 at the tender age of 12.
 I studied for my law degree at the University before moving further north for work.
 My family still live in the city so I’m regularly back visiting.
 I know the city like the back of my hand; I’ve drank on its streets, I’ve written songs about it and I’ve met my wife in its lecture theatres.
 It feels only right that I finally share the love of my hometown with the world.
-We could debate whether I’m officially still a local anymore but come on, I’m here to share some great tips about visiting Lincoln so let’s just forget about that!
+We could debate whether I’m officially still a local anymore but come on, I’m here to share some great tips about visiting, like the best things to do in Lincoln and where to eat and drink in Lincoln too, so let’s just forget about that!

 From the cobbled streets of The Strait and Steep Hill to the transformed Cornhill Quarter, from independent cafes to 16th century pubs to vintage clothing stores to high quality eateries, there’s something for everyone here.

-Hopefully I’ve done enough in this guide to the historic city of Lincoln to convince you to visit whether its for the first time or tenth time.
-It’s even convinced me that I need to spend more time as a tourist when I visit.
+Hopefully I’ve done enough in my guide to the most wonderful things to do in Lincoln to convince you to visit whether its for the first time or tenth time.
+It’s even convinced me that I need to spend more time as a tourist when I visit!

 For those more interested in the photos below, you can check out what camera gear I use here and my colour settings here.